What Makes a Trained Leader?

 Keeping Youth Protection Current

 Leaders are required to keep their Youth Protection training current.
-However, all leaders are strongly encouraged to keep their training current, either by taking the updated training or by serving on staff to teach the training.
+However, all leaders are strongly encouraged to keep all of their training current, either by taking the updated training or by serving on staff to teach the training.

 Goal of Training Program